nimdaghlian/memex/_notes/things/wushi.md

 layout: note
 title: Wushi
 permalink: /wushi
+tags: ["interdependence day"]
 ---

 Lacking by the elegance and refinement of sushi, free of the "good recipes" of tapas, and void of the cachet of nouvelle-cuisine, Wushi is distinguished from other small-plate traditions by placing priority on the question “what do I want to put in my mouth” rather than the question “what should I put in my mouth”.

 Accommodating all traditions, ingredients, and opinions of what is edible, Wushi is founded **4 Basic principles** which are applied to a system of classification for maximum tastiness results.

+I originally made this up for

 ## The Principles of Wushi